EASTERN AUSTRALIA BIRDING TOUR: DETAILED ITINERARY

 Eastern Australia: Day 10 Today we have a long drive northwards to the New South Wales-Queensland border where we will spend two nights at famous O’Reilly’s, a private enclave in the midst of the famous Lamington Plateau.

 The birdlife here is exciting and we should find such species as Topknot Pigeon, Brown Cuckoo-Dove, the marvellous Noisy Pitta, Yellow-throated Scrubwren, the characterful Australian Logrunner (watching a small party scurrying about the forest floor, turning over leaves in search of food is a delightful experience), Black-faced Monarch, Russet-tailed Thrush, Paradise Riflebird (one of Australia’s birds of paradise), Green Catbird and, with a bit of luck, the splendid Albert’s Lyrebird.
-Amongst the highlights of the park are the deep blue Satin Bowerbirds and stunning black and gold Regent Bowerbirds that come to feed out in the open, quite unafraid of nearby human beings.
+Amongst the highlights of the area are the deep blue Satin Bowerbirds and stunning black and gold Regent Bowerbirds that come to feed out in the open, quite unafraid of nearby human beings.
 We should be able to observe the remarkable male Satin Bowerbird at its bower, which it decorates with whatever blue trinkets it can find – feathers, berries, bottle tops, plastic straws or anything else that is portable.

 The local Crimson Rosellas and Australian King Parrots, and even the bowerbirds and Australian Brushturkeys, are inclined to mob anyone unwary enough to try to feed them!
 At night we will go out in search of the uncommon Australian Frogmouth (often lumped in Marbled, but surely deserving specific status) and Southern Boobook.
 Red-necked Pademelons can easily be seen around O’Reilly’s, whilst at nightfall, Mountain Possums come out to feed on food put out by the lodge staff.